 As much as you want to feel desired and appreciated, she does, too.
 For women, often times our Love Language are words of affirmation and we will feel loved by you when you say nice things.
 Honestly, how easy of a task is that??
 You literally just have to open your mouth and say words.

 Side note: if you both haven’t taken the Love Languages test to find out which on you are, hurry and go do that.

 They let them be themselves.

-I left this for last because it’s the hardest.
+I left this for last because it is certainly the hardest.
 Allowing someone to truly be who they are is what I think of as the most essential part of a marriage.
 You can’t change who someone is and I’m guessing since you married them, you like who they are.